PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

       CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
       CONFIG_LCD_LANDSCAPE=y        : 320x240 landscape

+  nxwm
+  ----
+    This is a special configuration setup for the NxWM window manager UnitTest.
+The NxWM window manager can be found here:

+      trunk/NxWidgets/nxwm

+    The NxWM unit test can be found at:

+      trunk/NxWidgets/UnitTests/nxwm

+    Documentation for installing the NxWM unit test can be found here:

+      trunk/NxWidgets/UnitTests/READEM.txt

   ostest:
   ------
     This configuration directory, performs a simple OS test using